Dummby/CoinFire/README.md

 Data pulled from several API's (see com.coinfire.util.Constants)

-Severe restrictions on the number of REST requests have been placed on most API's - config.properties current the current maximum allowed requests and can be modified accordingly.
+Severe restrictions on the number of REST requests that can be made per minute have been placed on most API's - config.properties current the current maximum allowed requests and can be modified accordingly.

 Simple Install: download most recent .jar and run with Java 8 JVM.